All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 Timur did not spare resources in order to embellish Samarkand.
 Skilled artisans and masses of slaves were transferred there together with elephants, timber and rare stones.

-While Timur claimed to be a legitimate heir of the Mongol Empire and promoted the use of the Turkish language, the prevailing culture in his vast empire was the Persian one and the architecture of the monuments he built at Samarkand follows Persian patterns.
+While Timur claimed to be a legitimate heir of the Mongol Empire and promoted the use of the Turkish language, the prevailing culture in his vast empire was the Persian one and the design of the monuments he built at Samarkand followed Persian patterns, although with some local features which were eventually adopted by the Persian themselves, chiefly the enormous size of the pishtaq, the portals, e.g. in the Blue Mosque of Tabriz.

-Chir Dor Medrese: (left) detail of a dome; (right) detail of a minaret
+Chir Dor Medrese - tile decoration: (left) detail of a dome; (right) detail of a minaret

 Medreses (theological schools) are the most important monuments of Samarkand.

 A traditional medrese was composed of a rectangular courtyard surrounded by the cells for the students: it housed a small mosque and some larger rooms where students had their lessons when they could not meet in the courtyard.
-A medrese per se is not a building which seems apt to become a symbol of the strength and wealth of an empire, yet the Seljuks did so in Anatolia by building very large and decorated portals (pishtaq) for their medreses at Konya, Karaman and Sivas.
+A portal per se is not an architectural element which seems apt to become a symbol of the strength and wealth of an empire, yet the Seljuks did so in Anatolia by building decorated portals for their medreses, e.g. at Kayseri and mosques, e.g. at Divrigi.

 Tilia Kari Medrese